 Grades6 to 10

 In the ClassroomUse this site on the interactive whiteboard or projector to introduce the topic.
 Have students work with partners to complete the activity.
 Following the activity, start a conversation asking "why" questions to reinforce the function of the different muscles and techniques involved in the surgery.
 Have students (and partners) create multimedia presentations to share with the class.
 Have students create videos and share them using a tool such as SchoolTube reviewed here.
 This simulation would also be helpful for students doing exploration projects about careers in medicine.

 Grades5 to 12

 In the ClassroomClick on the links for Counselors or Parents to find great information to help girls find all of the possibilities for their future.
 Find and write about career opportunities as an exploration topic.
 Discover how many careers use engineering, math, and science and it is not just for boys anymore!
 Search for other possible engineering related careers and create posters that inform others of the possibilities.
 Create newsletters outlining job descriptions, locations, and educational requirements.
 Have cooperative learning groups create multimedia presentations to share their findings such as an infomercial video.
-Share the videos on a site such as Teachers.TV reviewed here.
-This resource is also terrific for girls spending the Take Your Child to Work Day with at a STEM-related workplace.
-Have the young woman use her workplace visit experience and information from this site to share a Glog about a STEM career.
-Read more about Glogster reviewed here here.
+Share the videos on a site such as TeachersTube, reviewed here.
+This resource is also terrific for girls spending the Take Your Child to Work Day at a STEM-related workplace.
+Have the young woman use her workplace visit experience and information from this site to share an interactive newsletter about a STEM career using a tool such as Sway, reviewed here.